SomaVue

 SomaVue is structurally outside HIPAA's transmission scope: lab PDFs are parsed client-side in your browser and never uploaded, transmitted, or stored on our servers.
 We do not act as a covered entity or business associate, so a BAA is neither required nor offered.
 Your account email is the only PHI-adjacent data we hold, and that's stored in encrypted Supabase Auth.

-How is this different from uploading a PDF to ChatGPT?
+How is this different from an LLM-wrapper interpretation tool?

 Three things.
-First, every correlation cites a real journal paper — not generated text.
-Second, the four-axis matrix (nutrient, toxin, infection, circadian) is built from clinical literature, not produced sentence-by-sentence at runtime.
-Third, your patient's PDF stays on the practitioner's device — it's never sent to OpenAI, Anthropic, or anyone else.
+First, every correlation cites a real journal paper that was selected by a clinician — not text generated by a language model at runtime.
+Second, the four-axis matrix (nutrient, toxin, infection, circadian) is built from clinical literature and exists before any patient runs labs.
+Third, the patient's report stays on the practitioner's device — it's never sent to a third-party model.
+Zero LLM in the interpretation loop.
+Zero hallucinations possible.

 Where do the citations come from?

 Peer-reviewed journals — Nutrients, J Nutr, Front Endocrinol, JAMA, NEJM, Lancet — plus clinical guidance from CDC, IDSA, WHO, and IFM.
-Approximately 3% of circadian citations are from emerging clinicians (Kruse, Naviaux) and are tagged accordingly so you can weight them yourself.
-Every citation links to a DOI or institutional source.
+Approximately 3% of circadian citations are from emerging clinicians and are tagged accordingly so you can weight them yourself.
+Every citation is hand-curated and links to a DOI or institutional source.
+No LLM-generated claims; zero hallucinations.

 What labs and panels are supported?